yonaka15/code-sandbox-mcp/README.md

 ### Other AI Applications

-For other AI applications that support MCP servers, configure them to use the `docker-sandbox-mcp` binary as their code execution backend.
+For other AI applications that support MCP servers, configure them to use the `code-sandbox-mcp` binary as their code execution backend.

 ## 🔧 Technical Details